oanguenot/webrtcmetrics/README.md

 };

 analyzer.onticket = (ticket) => {
-  // Do something with the ticket received (JSON)
+  // Do something with the ticket received - (JSON)
 }

 // Start the analyzer
 analyzer.start();

+// Stop the analyzer
+analyzer.stop();

+// At any time, call ID and user ID can be updated analyzer.updateUserId('newUserID');
+analyzer.updateCallId('newCallID');

 ```

 ## Generating a report